 In operation since 2005, Calan Horse Sanctuary (CHS) was founded, starting with one horse named Rebel who came into Alan Gent's care with deformed teeth.
 Since that time CHS has become home to over 30+ horses in need-with 21 still living and 14 whom have since passed away) 4 sheep, 2 alpacas, 2 cats, and a dog named Kaylee who is forever at Alan's side.
 Based in Highbury, Western Australia, the sanctuary is 2+ hours southeast of Perth on a 100-acre property that offers many challenges to include limited vegetation and water during the dry, summer months and wind and rain in the winter.

-We occassionally have a few volunteers who muck stalls and help with farrier care and have received donations to our Go Fund Me campaign from many supporters who have heard about Alan's heroic effort to save as many horses as he can, as long as he can and with the resources he has available.
+We occassionally have a few volunteers who muck stalls and help with farrier care and have many supporters who have heard about Alan's heroic effort to save as many horses as he can, as long as he can and with the resources he has available.

 When it comes to equine care, whether rescued or retired, CALAN HORSE SANCTUARY subscribes and follows the wonderful approach of Carlos Tabernaberri at www.whisperingacres.com.au

 Our challenge has been to alter their flat dull eyes due to neglect and mistreatment, to eyes that resemble the one in our logo above and to give the horse the quality of life it deserves.
 We endeavor to carry out without favour the following:

 Upon regaining the brightness and softness in their eyes, we do our utmost to maintain their recovery.
 We see and value each horse as an 'individual' with their own set of strengths and limitations- physically and emotionally.
 Therefore we provide each with their own meal plan, supplements and veterinary, dental and farrier care as per needed.
 Mostly, it is Alan who is steward of all the animals 24/7 and who provides the ongoing and essential TLC.